 Trump Administration Eases Regulation Of Methane Leaks On Public Lands

-The Trump administration is proposing to roll back another Obama-era energy regulation, this time one that aimed to curb methane leaks from oil and gas operations on tribal and public lands.
+The Trump administration is rolling back another Obama-era energy regulation, this time one that aimed to curb methane leaks from oil and gas operations on tribal and public lands.

 Methane is a powerful greenhouse gas, even more potent than carbon dioxide in the short term, that contributes to climate change.
-The Obama administration said that large amounts of methane are lost into the atmosphere through through leaks, as well as intentional venting and flaring at energy production sites.
+The Obama administration said that large amounts of methane are lost into the atmosphere through leaks, as well as intentional venting and flaring at energy production sites.
 It moved to limit that by requiring oil and gas companies to capture leaking and vented methane at existing sites, to gradually update their technology and to make plans for monitoring escaping gas.

 The Government Accountability Office says as much as $23 million of potential royalty revenue from those gases is lost annually.

-Note: An earlier version of this story incorrectly called the administration's methane rollback a proposal.
-It is a final rule.